yimian/wenling/README.md

 ```

 ## Configure the Parameters
-Configure the corpus path, model path and other parameters in training in `params.py`.
+Configure the corpus path, model path and other parameters and predicting in training in `params.py`.

 ## Train Model
 Just run the command in root directory of project: